Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Regularization of DNNs

-where $\sign(\bm{W})$ is simply the sign function of $\bm{W}$ applied element-wise.
-In comparison to $L^2$ regularization, the $L^1$ regularization contribution to the loss gradient no longer scales linearly with $\bm{W}$ but instead it is a constant whose sign is determined by $\sign(\bm{W})$.
+In comparison to $L^2$ regularization, the $L^1$ regularization contribution to the loss gradient no longer scales linearly with $\bm{W}$ but instead it is a constant.
 As a result, a regularization is created that effectively promotes sparsity for the weight matrix $\bm{W}$.